lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/partitionSpec.svg" target="./diagrams/partitionSpec.svg" alt="syntax diagram for a partition's specification" layout="@break@" -->

-In order to add or remove partitions individually, use the `ADD PARTITION` or `DROP PARTITION` options.
+To add or remove partitions individually, use the `ADD PARTITION` or `DROP PARTITION` options.

-The `ADD PARTITON` option allows you to specify an explicit location for the new partition.
+The `ADD PARTITION` option allows you to specify an explicit location for the new partition.
 This way, you can construct a table from object locations that do not share a common {{site.data.keyword.cos_short}} prefix, or are even located in separate buckets.
-If the partiton location is not specified, it is inferred from the location of the table and the value(s) of the partitioning column(s). `ADD PARTITION` does not validate the specified or inferred location.
+If the partition location is not specified, it is inferred from the location of the table and the value(s) of the partitioning column(s). `ADD PARTITION` does not validate the specified or inferred location.

 ```sql